wangziqi2013/wangziqi2013.github.io/_posts/2020-12-18-store-buffer.markdown

 When the store operation commits, it is inserted into another structure, called the store buffer (SB), which holds store operations that have already committed and are potentially removed from the ROB (retired).
-Store operations are drained from the SB in the order they are inserted (i.e., program order), but not ordered with any previous or future loads, observing the Total Store Ordering (TSO) model.
+Store operations are drained from the SB in the order they are inserted (i.e., program order), but not ordered with any previous or future loads as well as non-memory instructions, observing the Total Store Ordering (TSO) model.

+Since SB tracks store operations that have been committed, exclusive requests can be issued early as soon as these operations enter the SB, without incurring cache pollution, since these addresses will definitely be written in the near future.
+Prior researches propose that the prefetching requests can be issued as soon as the store operation finishes address generation (at-execute), or when the store operation commits (at-commit).